afs-public/ascend-sdk-python/docs/sdks/tradebooking/README.md

     "source_application": "Trading-App",
 })

-if res.trade is not None:
+if res.booking_trade is not None:
     # handle response
     pass